security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 We use classifications to describe the basic nature of a specific organization: is it a police unit?
 Is it a military unit?
-Is it part of a joint operation? `Classification` values are useful supplements to `parent` and `membership` data we use to connect different units together.
+Is it part of a joint operation? `Organization: Classification` values are useful supplements to `Organization: Parent` and `Organization: Membership` data we use to connect different units together.

-The `Classification` field will contain a mix of standard terms and country-specific terms used to describe security force branches.
+The `Organization: Classification` field will contain a mix of standard terms and country-specific terms used to describe security force branches.

 > For example: a standard term we would apply to army units is `Army`.
 The equivalent in Mexico would be `Ejécito`.
-We would capture both terms in the `Classification` field.
+We would capture both terms in the `Organization: Classification` field.

 When applying a classification to an organization, we try to be as specific as the source allows.

 > For example: In Mexico \(which has federal level, state level and municipal level police forces, all independent of one another\) a municipal police force in Mexico is given two classifications: `Municipal Police ; Police`.
 A state police unit is given two classifications: `State Police ; Police`.
 So when human rights reporting is specific in saying municipal police officers committed an abuse nearby where this unit is located, we tag it.
 When there is more vague reporting of just “police” committing abuses both units that have a Police classification and are located near where the abuse occurred are tagged.

-In choosing terms to include in the `Classification` field we try to include terms that are used by country experts as well as those that are commons terms.
+In choosing terms to include in the `Organization: Classification` field we try to include terms that are used by country experts as well as those that are commons terms.
 We also try to be economical and create as few, distinct terms as possible.

-## Date first cited
+## Organization: Date first cited {#organization_date_first_cited}

 ### Description